Community responds to help Pembroke family on Christmas Eve

-Amerson says in November, her four-year-old daughter Viera Faith spent three weeks in intensive care in Jacksonville.
+Amerson says in November, her 4-year-old daughter Viera Faith spent three weeks in intensive care in Jacksonville, Florida.
 That put the family back tremendously in terms of finances.

-“We were in Jacksonville and missed the window on all the toy drives around here,” she told me.
+“We were in Jacksonville and missed the window on all the toy drives around here,” she said.

-Tuesday afternoon we got to play Santa and deliver what turned out to be dozens of gifts.
+Tuesday afternoon, WSAV got to play Santa and deliver what turned out to be dozens of gifts.

 Amerson cried a bit and then told us these are “happy tears.”